 It was a great job, that never stopped being interesting.
 My role gave me the opportunity to learn a lot, build many amazing systems, and tell some amazing stories about technology.
 But there’s always that other part of your job: the meaning part; the purpose part.
 And I felt like that was still something I did not quite get from what I was doing.

 That is when I started thinking of ways that I could use the skills I have in technology to help change the world.

 When I discovered open banking, I realized it was the other side.
 It was the intersection between the part of me that wanted to build amazing systems and work on architectures and tell stories about technology and that part of me that was seeking meaning and purpose.
-And it seemed like a lot of people were thinking about Open Banking the same way.
+And it seemed like many people were thinking about open banking the same way.

 At the start of my journey, I was not expecting to find the right partner so soon.
 But something amazing happened when I met Axway.
 Like me, the team at Axway has been solving IT integration challenges for decades.

 And like me, they recognize the potential for open banking to change the world.
 I could not be prouder that Axway and I have decided to take this journey together.

 We hope to take this complex idea and present it in an accessible, easy-to-understand way.
 A way that lets people know they have options when it comes to managing their money and financial data, and that there are technologies out there that make it possible.

 In sum, Mr. Open Banking’s primary objective is to explore the ongoing evolution of open banking and how it is impacting our daily lives.
 Without a shadow of a doubt, open banking will forever change the financial services landscape and we will be there to cover the story every step of the way.

 Listen to the podcast trailer and subscribe via your favorite player.